Level: Intermediate (I)

-This course will introduce how to create interactive dashboards and web applications using R and Shiny.
+This virtual course will introduce how to create interactive dashboards and web applications using R and Shiny.

 This course will introduce how to create interactive dashboards and web applications using R and Shiny.
 The first day will focus on the core components of a Shiny app; inputs, outputs and how to send data between the client and server.
 It will also cover how to design responsive webs applications that seamlessly work on mobile devices.
 By the end of the day you'll be able to design and deploy a Shiny app from your local machine to shinyapps.io.